fabiana001/phantomwebtraverser/dockers/redis/Readme.md

     VBoxManage modifyvm "boot2docker-vm" --natpf1 "redis6379,tcp,127.0.0.1,6379,,6379"

-This will allow you to connect to your elasticsearch using localhost
+This will allow you to connect to your redis using localhost